irsbugs/cmrt/phpinfo Function.md

 ```
 Using a web-browser enter the web-address of the local network simulation computer: `192.168.1.101`

-The replacement `index.php` file will be located and the web-page will be displayed.
+The replacement `index.php` file will be located and the *PHP Information* web-page will be displayed.
 See screeshots below.

 ### Restoring the original index.php file.